 Death is one of our most trusted advisors in life.

 Medical science sanitizes death and dying.
 Our fears cause us to pathologize death and to view it as a kind of failure.
 We anxiously strive to render it invisible.
 We avoid and ignore the sacred message of death by dismissing meaningful conversation about it as being morbid, sad, and depressing.
 It is difficult to reflect upon our own impermanence.

 Strangely, we are willing voyeurs of death; we remain attracted by superficial portrayals of death in the media and entertainment all while we hide behind the electronic haze of our collective screen.
 Our education systems are remarkably silent on the topic of death and dying.
 Religious doctrine often attempts to assimilate death into a one-size fits all narrative of reward and punishment.

 We seem to have lost a meaningful relationship with death; it has largely become sanitized, depersonalized, and outsourced.
 It is time to bring death back home and reclaim it as our own.

 I May Die Today

 In Modern Buddhism: The Path of Compassion and Wisdom, Geshe Kilsang Gyato identifies the contemplation of death as being fundamental to our spiritual development.
-That is to say, we must fully inhabit the reality of our own impermanence so that we may embrace the essence of being alive.
-It is very easy to comprehend death and dying on an intellectual level, but our depth of awareness and the sense of purpose we create from that knowledge often remains undeveloped.
-The felt-meaning of death and the wisdom it invites require cultivation.
+The felt-meaning of death and the wisdom it invites requires careful cultivation.